ultraego4/website/content/posts/programming/tools/2024_01_28_cmake_intro.md

 Ok first of all to understand why cmake is useful lets talk about build systems.
 A build system is a set of tools used for compiling and linking.
 It controls the generation of executables.
 For example the GNU Make on linux.

 Now systems could have multiple build systems installed, and also lets say your developing on linux and you would want your application to be cross platform, you would have to specify rules for your build process for the specific build system on the windows platform.
-Now CMake comes in and lets you do exactly that in a high-level config file and also in a managable format, hence the name cross-platform build system generator.
+Now CMake comes in and lets you do exactly that in a high-level config file and also in a manageable format, hence the name cross-platform build system generator.
 It generates the build system specific build files for the given build systems.

 And heres my CMakeLists.txt for the space shooter game, with lots of explanation and useful things to remember when using cmake.